Deep squeezing or cooling the fluctuations of a parametric resonator using feedback: Introduction

 Here we extend our previous works on fluctuations and on squeezing of fluctuations in parametrically-modulated resonators with added noise \cite{batista2024amplification, batista2025deep} by including feedback.
-Specifically, we analyze a linear feedback scheme inspired by the one proposed by Vinante and Falferi to enhance squeezing of fluctuations.
+Specifically, we analyze a linear feedback scheme inspired by the one proposed by Vinante and Falferi to cool or enhance squeezing of fluctuations.
 When the parametric resonator with feedback is excited by an added ac signal, without noise, we analytically obtain the gain curve as a function of phase using the averaging method (AM) and the harmonic balance method (HBM).
 We show that the SDOF parametric resonator with feedback has a higher dynamical dimensionality, with three Floquet multipliers, what allows Hopf bifurcations.
 We find that this is a new route to instability, in addition to period-doubling or saddle-node bifurcations.
-The analytical results of this approach are verified with numerical results based on Floquet theory.
+The analytical results of this approach are verified with numerical results based on FT.
 This analysis of a deterministic stationary response complements our stochastic analysis of squeezing and cooling.
 It is a way to independently check our results.
 Subsequently, in our analysis of fluctuations, we avoid directly averaging the stochastic differential equations.
 Instead, we use the Green's functions method in the frequency domain.
 We obtain the Green's functions, approximately, using a perturbative Fourier transform method or, more exactly, using FT.
 With this method, we calculate the noise spectral density (NSD) of the resonator response to the added noise.
 We also obtain the dispersions in the sine and cosine quadratures at half the pump frequency and the correlation that arises between these quadratures.
+Our results go beyond the $-6~dB$ limit, predict a new instability route via Hopf bifurcation, and provide a consistent stochastic theory that has been missing in previous experimental work on feedback‑enhanced squeezing.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{Lockin_feedback} we initially analyze degenerate parametric amplification of an ac signal enhanced by the proposed lock-in amplifier (LIA) feedback scheme using the AM, the HBM, and FT.
 We also predict the Hopf bifurcation line analytically.
 In Sec.~\ref{Noise} we analyze the corresponding stochastic model in which the ac signal is replaced by white noise.
 We calculate the NSD and obtain analytical expressions for the enhanced squeezing or cooling of fluctuations.
 In Sec.~\ref{results} we analyze and discuss our numerical results, and in Sec.~\ref{conclusion} we draw our conclusions.